CityOfNewYork/growingupnyc/wp-content/plugins/media-cleaner/readme.txt

 * Fix: Filenames with spaces weren't detected correctly and other.
 * Fix: Make sure that the shortcodes are resolved.
 * Add: Compatibility with more plugins (ACF Widgets, Attachments, Metaslider).
-* Info: Mike Meinz is an amazing developer who made a thorough debugging of the whole process, made a lot of corrections, and added support for more plugins.
-Thanks to him, Media Cleaner is much better!

 = 5.1.3 =
 * Add: Support for WebP.